marvinrobot42/ssd1306-i2c/README.md

 - updated to use embedded-hal version 1.0.x
 - supports embedded-hal-bus 0.1.0 for I2C bus sharing
 - uses embedded-graphics crate for graphics abstraction
-- designed for embedded use (ESP32-C3, -C6 and -S3)
+- designed for embedded use (ESP32-C3, -C6 and -S3, etc.)
-- supports both primary and secondary I2C SSD1306 addresses
+- supports both primary and secondary SSD1306 I2C addresses (default is primary = 0x3c)
 - no_std embedded compatible